 Surprisingly, oregano was rarely mentioned in cookbooks and was not a well-known spice in the United States until after World War II.
 It was during the Italian Campaign that American soldiers discovered and developed a taste for the delicious herb.
 They loved it so much, especially on pizza, that they brought it back home with them and pizzerias began sprouting up all over the country.
 Nowadays the culinary herb is considered an indispensable part of every spice rack, and remains as valued today as it was to the ancient Greeks.

 A wealth of scientific research has been conducted on the many health benefits of oregano.
-Numerous studies have shown oregano’s effect on destroying or inhibiting a broad spectrum of microorganisms, such as Escherichia coli, Staphylococcus aureus, Listeria innocua, among others.
-Its antimicrobial properties appear to be linked to oregano’s main volatile compound called carvacrol.
+Numerous studies have shown oregano's ability to discourage the growth of a broad spectrum of unfriendly organisms.
+Its bug-thwarting properties appear to be linked to oregano's main volatile compound called carvacrol.

 Oregano has been shown to support healthy microbial balance in the intestines and throughout the whole body.
 It enhances the body’s natural defenses for a healthy immune response, supports a healthy gut microbiome and digestive flora, and provides a natural source of antioxidants.

 Many oregano supplements are found in oil gelcaps, often containing low-quality and possibly rancid oils.
 These gelcaps are often gelatin-based so the products are not vegan.
 SuperPure® Oregano is a unique, highly-concentrated extract in powder form without any maltodextrin, oil fillers, or other unwanted additives.